kew24/proj-Westra-data202/Report.md

 **Age Scaling**

 In the plot below, the distribution of `age` is shown on top of the distribution of `age_scaled`.
 The distribution itself is the same, but the age values change (due to the centering and scaling).
-To see the new values, note the different x-axis value range for `age_scaled`.
+To see the new values, note the different x-axis value range for `age_scaled`:

 ![](Report_files/figure-markdown_github/mutate-changes-1.png)

 In addition to `age_scaled` and `mutnum_all_r`, the variables that are used in Figure 1c include `smoke_bin`, `race_b`, `Gender`, and `therapy_binary`.

+#### Other Variables of Interest

-**Smoke Binned**
+s **Smoke Binned**

 In the processing code above, we saw that `smoke_bin` has a value of 1 if patient is a current (`smoke` value of 1) or former (`smoke` value of 2) smoker, and a 0 if they have never been a smoker.
-The number of people in each of these categories is shown below, demonstrating that there is a similar amount of people who are current/former smokes and have never smoked.
+The number of people in each of these categories is shown below, demonstrating that there is a similar amount of people who are current/former smokes and have never smoked:

 ![](Report_files/figure-markdown_github/smoke-binned-EDA-1.png)

 **Race Binary**

 `race_b` was also created in the processing code shown above, as a binary version of `race` with a value of 1 for "White", and a 0 for anything else.
-The amount of people that fall into each of these categories is shown below, with the majority of patients in this study being white.
+The amount of people that fall into each of these categories is shown below, with the majority of patients in this study being white:

 ![](Report_files/figure-markdown_github/race-binary-1.png)

 **Gender**

 `Gender` is a factor with one of two values: Male or Female.
-Here is the breakdown for participants in this study, displaying a comparable number of each gender, with slightly more females.
+Here is the breakdown for participants in this study, displaying a comparable number of each gender, with slightly more females:

 ![](Report_files/figure-markdown_github/gender-plot-1.png)

 **Therapy Binary**

 Lastly, `therapy_binary` indicates if the patient had any cancer directed therapy other than hormonal therapy.
 Based on the distribution below, it is evident that for most of the original patients, it was unknown whether or not they had therapy during the interval.
+This could possibly be due to missing information or discrepancies in these patients' medical records.
 Of the patients where their therapy status was known, there were more treated patients than untreated.

 ![](Report_files/figure-markdown_github/therapy-plot-1.png)

-From this point in the authors' code, the dataset was subsetted to create a new dataset:
+At this point in the authors' code, the dataset was subsetted to create a new dataset:

 ``` r
 #Define wide data frame with treatment known
 M_wide <- M_wide_all %>% filter(therapy_known==1)
 ```

 This newly created dataset, `M_wide`, contains only the rows where the therapy information is known.
 This is an appropriate way to identify and deal with missing data, which is necessary due to the large amount of patients with unknown therapy history, as shown in the plot above.
-Subsetting this dataset into `M_wide` ensures that the data we're using contains all the information we need, and allows for the comparisons to be made.
+Subsetting this dataset into `M_wide` ensures that the data we're using contains all the information we need, which in turn allows for our comparisons to be made.

 #### Bivariate EDA

 To do some exploratory bivariate data analysis, I made a series of quick plots to see what relationships might be present between our variables of interest.

 I am first looking at the relationship between the presence of mutations in the gene *TP53* (`TP53`) and whether the patient received therapy (`therapy_binary`) during this period.
-Because these are each binary variables, it really only makes sense to calculate the odds ratio, but to show this same idea in a figure, the number of people that belong to each of these categories is shown in a 2-by-2 table.
+Because these are each binary variables, it really only makes sense to calculate the odds ratio, but to show this same idea in a figure, the number of people that belong to each of these categories is shown in a two-by-two table, which are commonly used in the field of epidemiology.
 From this, we see that there seems to be a higher percentage of people with *TP53* mutations in the treated group than the untreated group:

 ![](Report_files/figure-markdown_github/EDA-tp53-therapy-1.png)

 Similarly, we can make the same plot for `smoke_bin` and the mutations in the gene *ASXL1* (`ASXL1`).
-From this, we see that there seems to be a higher percentage of current/former smokers (`smoke_bin` == 1) with mutations in *ASXL1* compared to non-smokers:
+From this, we see that there seems to be a higher percentage of current/former smokers (`smoke_bin` value of 1) with mutations in *ASXL1* compared to non-smokers:

 ![](Report_files/figure-markdown_github/EDA-asxl1-smoke-1.png)

 Just out of curiosity, we'll check the same thing -- if the presence of mutations correlates with smoking status -- in a *different* gene: *TET2*.
 Based on Figure 1c, I'd expect this not to show a significant difference between the groups.
-As expected, the figure below shows that there doesn't appear to be a significantly higher amount of current/former smokers with new mutations in this gene compared to non-smokers:
+Though the amount in smokers is still higher than in non-smokers, the effect is not as drastic as the previous two-by-two tables, leading me to believe that there probably doesn't appear to be a *significantly* higher amount of current/former smokers with new mutations in this gene compared to non-smokers:

 ![](Report_files/figure-markdown_github/EDA-tet2-smoke-1.png)